rust-lang/book/nostarch/chapter04.md

 *Ownership* is a set of rules that governs how a Rust program manages memory.
 All programs have to manage the way they use a computer’s memory while running.
-Some languages have garbage collection that regularly looks for no-longer used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
 Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
 If